elastic/ecctl/docs/ecctl_platform_proxy_show.md

 Returns information about the proxy with given id (Available for ECE only)

-### Synopsis

-Returns information about the proxy with given id (Available for ECE only)

 ```
 ecctl platform proxy show <proxy id> [flags]
 ```